EduardoOngaratto/EduardoOngaratto/README.md

-<h2 align="left">Hi 👋!
-My name is Eduardo Ongaratto</h2>
+<h3 align="left">Hi 👋!
+My name is Eduardo Ongaratto</h3>

 ###

-<h4 align="left">I'm a Computer Science student at URI - Erechim and a Back-end development intern at Compass UOL, specializing in Node.js.
-I'm focused on improving my technical skills and contributing to innovative solutions, continuously learning to deliver top performance and collaborate effectively with my team.</h4>
+<p align="left">I'm a Computer Science student at URI - Erechim and a Back-end development intern at Compass UOL, specializing in Node.js.
+I'm focused on improving my technical skills and contributing to innovative solutions, continuously learning to deliver top performance and collaborate effectively with my team.</p>

 ###